Svartis Tunnel

 The Svartis Tunnel is closed to pedestrians and cyclists due to the danger of exhaust in the tunnel.
 The alternative route for cyclists is the ferry between Vassdalsvik and Ørnes.
 The ferry route was part of County Road 17 prior to the tunnel being opened.

-The Svartis Tunnel was Norway's longest road tunnel at the time it was opened.
-Today it is the fourth-longest tunnel in Nordland county, after Toven Tunnel, Korgfjell Tunnel, and Steigen Tunnel.
+The Svartis Tunnel was Norway's longest road tunnel, and the longest in Northern Europe, at the time it was opened.
+Today it is the fourth-longest tunnel in Nordland county (after Toven Tunnel, Korgfjell Tunnel, and Steigen Tunnel).

 The tunnel was the first in Norway to be made with the use of a tunnel boring machine with a diameter of 6.25 m.
 This makes it too narrow to have a center line.

-Similarly to many other tunnels in Norway, the Svartis Tunnel is plagued by condensation.
+Similar to many other tunnels in Norway, the Svartis Tunnel is plagued by condensation.
 This can lead to dangerous situations when vehicles' windshields suddenly fog when entering a tunnel.